isc-krakshith/InterSystems-Broadsea/README.md

 ### Atlas/WebAPI Security

-To enable a security provider for authentication and identity management in Atlas/WebAPI, review and fill out Sections 4 and 5 in the .env file.
+To enable aHelm chart  security provider for authentication and identity management in Atlas/WebAPI, review and fill out Sections 4 and 5 in the .env file.

 #### LDAPS (LDAP over SSL or secure LDAP)

 To use a secure LDAP instance, overwrite the blank ./cacerts within the Broadsea directory with your own cacerts file.
 WebAPI can then leverage it for LDAPS.
+Helm chart
 ### Atlas/WebAPI from Git repo

 To build either Atlas or WebAPI from a git repo instead of from Docker Hub, use Section 6 to specify the Git repo paths.
 Branches and commits can be in the URL after a "#".